HL7/fhir-exchange-routing-ig/input/pages/use-cases.md

 This scenario supports a situation where the destination delegates the responsibility of securing a public endpoint--and potentially performing other functions such as registering clients--to an intermediary.
 A single intermediary participates in this exchange, forwarding requests directly from the originator to the destination.
 The destination processes the request and synchronously returns its response.

-Steps

-- Originator obtains the destination's public FHIR service address
+- The originator obtains the destination's public FHIR service base URL, for example from a FHIR endpoint directory

-- Originator initiates a RESTful interaction using the destination's public FHIR service address
+- The originator initiates a RESTful interaction using the destination's public FHIR service base URL
 - The exchange is received by the Inbound Gateway intermediary
 - The intermediary routes the exchange to the destination

-- The destination processes the request and returns its response to the intermediary.
-References to the destination's FHIR service in returned resources match the public FHIR service address used by the originator
+- The destination processes the request and returns its response to the intermediary, first [rewriting certain resource URLs](specification.html#response-content-url-rewriting) if needed
 - The intermediary passes through the response to the originator
 - The originator receives the response

 *[Exchange flows and additional details](specification.html#scenario-request-routed-through-a-single-inbound-gateway-intermediary)*